datacamp-content-public/courses-model-specification-in-regression-analysis/chapter1.md

 skills: 1
 ```

-The CASchools dataset contains data on test performance, school characteristics and student demographic backgrounds.
+The CASchools dataset is already loaded.
+It contains data on test performance, school characteristics, and student demographic backgrounds.
 The data used here are from all 420 K-6 and K-8 districts in California with data available for 1998 and 1999.
-Test scores are the average of the reading and math scores on the Stanford 9 standardized test administered to 5th grade students.
+Test scores are the average of the reading and math scores on the Stanford 9 standardized test administered to schools students.
 School characteristics include enrollment, number of teachers, number of computers per classroom, and expenditures per student.
-The demographic variables include the percentage of
-students in the public assistance program, the percentage of students that qualify for a reduced price lunch, and the percentage of students that are
+The demographic variables include the percentage of students in the public assistance program, the percentage of students that qualify for a reduced price lunch, and the percentage of students that are English Learners.
-English Learners.

 `@instructions`
-1) Load the AER package.
-2) Load the dataset CASchools.
-3) Add a variable stratio to the dataset CASchools defined as students/teachers.
+1) Add a variable stratio to the dataset CASchools defined as students/teachers.

-4) Add a variable score to the dataset CASchools defined as the average of math and read.
+2) Add a variable score to the dataset CASchools defined as the average of math and read.

+3) Obtain summary statistics for all variables in the dataset CASchools.

 `@hint`